gerard33/sony-bravia/README.md

 * Give the file execute permissions (chmod +x plugin.py)

-* Restart the Domoticz service
+* Restart the Domoticz service (sudo service domoticz.sh restart)

-* Setup / Hardware / Add a device
+* Go to Setup / Hardware / and add a device in Domoticz

 * You should now see a new option in the drop-down list of device types called Sony Bravia TV